cristiano-Hahn/genericstructure/README.md

 ## 💼 Features
 - Dependencies configured with Docker compose
 - Postgresql connection with r2dbc driver
-- Basic auth with Spring security
+- Basic auth with Spring security for users and roles
 - Database migration structure with flyway
 - Test structure configured with kotest and mockk